io-fault/sys-factors/skeleton/documentation/project.rst

 Structure
 =========

-Discuss the structure of the project.
+The structure of the project.
 Prevalent high-level concepts.
 Where such concepts are manifested.

 Requirements
 ============